unmtransinfo/ISBDSCourse/CARC_Account/README.md

 20 | `qsub -I` | Access a node interactively
 21 | `ls`|  Get list of files
 22 | `qstat` | Check current users
-23 | `conda install -n mypyenv nameofpackage` | Install package without activating the environment
+23 | `conda install -n mypyenv nameofpackage nameofpackage` | Install packages without activating the environment

 [*] environment needs to be active where the packages are required